pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

 Upgrading the Server
 --------------------

-PolyLogyx ESP can be upgraded from the earlier supported release through an upgrade script.
+EclecticIQ ER can be upgraded from the earlier supported release through an upgrade script.

 The upgrade_script.sh script is part of the platform bundle.

-PolyLogyx ESP could also be upgraded manually.
+EclecticIQ ER could also be upgraded manually.
 Complete these steps to perform an upgrade:

 1. Back up the certificate.crt and private.key files stored in the nginx directory in the installation directory.